doublec/shen-wasp/README.md

 This port is heavily based on the [Shen Scheme](https://github.com/tizoc/shen-scheme) implementation.
 Much of the code is ported from Scheme to Wasp Lisp and the structure is kept the same.
 The license for code I wrote is the same as the Shen Scheme License, BSD3-Clause.

+## Binaries

+The following compiled binaries are available:

+* [shen_static.bz2](https://bluishcoder.co.nz/shen/shen_static.bz2).
+This is a static 64-bit linux binary with no dependancies.
+It should run on any 64-bit Linux system.
+Decompress with:
+      $ bunzip2 shen_static.bz2
+      $ chmod +x shen_static
+      $ ./shen_static

 ## Building

 First step, build the fork of Wasp Lisp needed to run: